argumentcomputer/Megaparsec.lean/README.md

   many' (numP <* laLexer)
 ```

+`Parsec` has several type arguments: `β ℘ E γ : Type u`.

+- `β` is the atomic type.
+In our example, it's `Char`.
+That's the type of tokens parsed out of source `℘`.
+- `℘` is the source type.
+In our example, it's `String`.
+Tokens can be read out of the source via `Straume` facilities. `Straume` allows for transparently reading from files.
+If you want to read from a file, this type would be `(String × IO.FS.Handle)`.
+It would mean that finite chunks of type `String` are emitted from a, perhaps-larger-than-RAM file handled with somethign of type `IO.FS.Handle`.
+See `Main.lean` for a usage example!
+It's really simple!
+- `E` is the custom error type.
+For quick and dirty parsers, it's `Unit`, but if you want to get fancy, you can create custom errors and construct those based on your parser's fails.
+- `γ` is the type of the thing we're parsing out of the source.
+In this case, we're parsing a `String` (out of a `String`).

+You may wonder where did the type `α` go?
+In `Straume`, we use letter alpha to denote the _composite_ type.
+Composite types are finite counterparts of streams.
+Every stream `℘` has a composite buffer, consisting of atomic tokens.

+Now let's see how our parser works.

 To check for the padding we used `lookAhead` primitive parser because it parses without consuming.

 To check for the `|` terminator, we used "alternative parsing" between `c.eof`, which parses only the literal end of stream and `c.eol`.